This phone takes 20-megapixel selfies. Damn.

 You may not have heard of Oppo, but it's currently the world's fourth biggest phone manufacturer, thanks mainly to its popularity in China.
 And it's been making affordable Android phones for years.

 The phone retails in China for 2,999 yuan and the official price in Australia is AU$650.
 If you're in the US or UK, you can import it for around $440 or £340.
-That's around $300 or so less than you'll pay for the similarly sized iPhone 7 Plus ($823.89 at Amazon Marketplace) or Samsung Galaxy S8 ($669.88 at Amazon Marketplace).
+That's around $300 or so less than you'll pay for the similarly sized iPhone 7 Plus (£719.00 at Apple) or Samsung Galaxy S8.
 Despite the smaller price tag, the camera stands up to the shooters on those high-end phones.